I3N0dWZm/I3N0dWZm.github.io/general/Windows_11_Byass_Checks.md

 ### Windows 11 Bypass Checks
 ### 30-03-23

-Run as reg as admin rights to bypass windows 11 hardware checks,
+Run this reg as admin rights, to bypass windows 11 hardware checks,

 For the most part if the PC can run windows 10 fine it can run windows 11.